calvium/eslint-config-calvium/Readme.md

 Eslint Config Calvium
 =====================

-Current React Native tested versions from `60.x` but it may work in earliers too.
+Current React Native tested versions from `60.x` but it may work in earlier versions too.

 [eslint](http://eslint.org/)